2018 Scrummer Reading List

 "The Culture Code: The Secrets of Highly Successful Groups" by Daniel Coyle

-This is a new book recommended by one of our new S@S Certified Trainers, Julie Chickering.
+This is a new book recommended by one of our new S@S Trainers, Julie Chickering.
 It is awesome because it provides examples and research data on what personal interactions are essential to hyper-productive teams.

 JJ Sutherland, Chief Executive Officer recommends: